xnell90/mlspear/README.md

-# Basic Tutorial on mlspear
+# Getting Started with mlspear

 <div style="text-align: justify">MLSpear is a python package that allows users to create fully connected neural networks.
 It does not depend on any deep learning frameworks such as TensorFlow, and PyTorch.
 Instead, it uses only numpy (for storing vectors and using vector operations), networkx (for drawing the neural network), and matplotlib.pyplot (for sketching error curves).
 To use the package, first import it and all necessary libraries.</div>